turingschool/backend-curriculum-site/module3/slides/intro_to_javascript_alex_dione.md

 ---

-## History of Javascript

-- Javascript was first released with Netscape 2 in 1996
-- Rumor has it that Brendan Eich wrote it in 10 days in 1995 while working as an engineer at Netscape
-- The name 'JavaScript' was a marketing push to try to pick up on the momentum of Sun Microsystem's popular language Java
-- Unfortunately it lead to many people being confused for a long time about the names of these two mostly unrelated programming languages

----

 ## Client-side and Server-side JavaScript

-- Take 5 minutes to research client-side and server-side JavaScript.
 - With the person next to you discuss:
 1. How is client-side JavaScript different from server-side JavaScript.
 2. Why is client-side JavaScript useful?